-Hands down my preference for young children is a Shimano RAPIDFIRE style shifter.
+Hands down my preference for young children is trigger style shifter.
 This type of shifter has two levers.
-One is lever operated with the right thumb and the other lever is operated with the right index finger.
+One lever (the bigger lever) moves the chain to a large cog and one lever (the smaller lever) moves the chain to a smaller cog.
 The shifting is binary and easy to learn.
 And the action is smooth and well indexed.

 Here's a little handy chart to remember what each lever is for: